AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-5.md

 <!--- AC-2896-->

-*  {{ site.data.var.ee }} no longer throws an SQL error after assigning a new source to a product and changing its quantity.
+*  Adobe Commerce no longer throws an SQL error after assigning a new source to a product and changing its quantity.
 [GitHub-35262](https://github.com/magento/magento2/issues/35262)

 <!--- AC-401-->